gioblu/BIPLAN/examples/LINUX/biplan-interpreter/README.md

 Execution duration: 124 microseconds
 ```

-On my old Lenovo ThinkPad SL510 with 8gB of RAM BIPLAN looks to be around 11316 times quicker than python.
+On my computer it takes around 124 microseconds to find the 40th Fibonacci number.
+BIPLAN looks to be around 11316 times quicker than python.